Our Services

 Helpful Resources

-Doxycycline is generally avoided in pregnancy because it can cross the placenta and is linked to permanent tooth discoloration in the baby, effects on bone development, and rare maternal liver toxicity; safer alternatives like penicillins, cephalosporins, azithromycin, and clindamycin are usually chosen based on the infection and trimester.
+Doxycycline is generally avoided during pregnancy because it crosses the placenta and has been linked to permanent tooth discoloration in the baby, potential effects on fetal bone development, and rare cases of maternal liver toxicity.
+Safer alternatives—such as penicillins, cephalosporins, azithromycin, and clindamycin—are typically chosen based on the type of infection and the trimester of pregnancy.

 When you're pregnant—or think you might be—every medication decision matters.
 Antibiotics are often necessary and lifesaving, but not all of them are safe during pregnancy.
 One commonly prescribed antibiotic that raises concern is doxycycline.